Garl4nd/PyCalc/README.txt

 "style arg" passes the arg argument as a format string to the pyplot plot (see the "Notes" section at https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).
 E.g. "r--" makes all graphs red and dashed.
 "pden number" sets the number of points in the graph.
 For example, a graph produced with pden 10 would consist of ten points.
-"grid on/off" toggles a coordinate grid /default: off, except for polynomials "polar on/off" toggles polar plot mode. /default: off, except for variables name r,φ,α,β,γ (note that you can write Greek letters by writing, e.g., \gamma and pressing "space").
+"grid on/off" toggles a coordinate grid /default: off, except for polynomials "polar on/off" toggles polar plot mode. /default: off, except for variables names "f","fi","φ","Φ","α","β","γ" and "θ" (note that you can write Greek letters by writing, e.g., \gamma and pressing "space").
 "cont on/off" sets toggles contures in 2-D plots. cont number sets the contour density (higher number means greater number of contures)
 "anim on/off" toggles animations.
+For functions of one variable, "anim point" displays, for each time t, only the leading point (t,f(t)).
 "equal on" turns on same units on both axes, "equal off" rescales the values so that the plot is always a square /default: off
 "save" saves the plot in the folder "SavedResults" /default: off "realtime"  makes one second of real time  correspond to one second of the mathematical time